 - Copy of your passport and visa, if one is required for the host country.

 - Copy of your flight itinerary.

 - Copy of your Financial Aid Consortium Agreement.

 - Copy of the Study Abroad Course Approval Form.

 17. Prior to returning from your study abroad program, ensure an official sealed transcript from the host institution is mailed to:

-18. Notify the Study Abroad Advisor upon your return from your program to conduct the re-entry session.
+18. Notify the Study Abroad Advisor upon your return from your program to conduct the re-entry session, finalize credit transfers, and fill out the program evaluation.
 In addition, integrate your experience into the campus community by serving as a peer advisor, assisting with study abroad pre-departure orientations and study abroad fair, and/or contributing articles to the study abroad newsletter, Mastodon Travels.